Charu Majumdar

-Charu Majumdar (15 May 1918 – 28 July 1972) was an Indian communist leader, and founder and General Secretary of the Communist Party of India (Marxist-Leninist).
-Born into a progressive landlord family in Siliguri in 1918, he became a Communist during the Indian independence movement, and later formed Naxalism.
+Charu Majumdar (15 May 1918 – 28 July 1972) was an Indian communist ideologue, and founder and General Secretary of the Communist Party of India (Marxist–Leninist).
+Born into a landlord family in Siliguri in 1918, he became a Communist during the Indian independence movement, and later formed Naxalism, an armed rebellion.
 During this period, he authored the historic accounts of the 1967 Naxalbari uprising.
-His writings, particularly the Historic Eight Documents, have become part of the ideology of a number of Communism-aligned political parties in India.
+His writings, particularly the Historic Eight Documents, have become part of the ideological doctrine of a number of Communism-aligned political parties in India.

 Biography

-Majumdar was born in Matualaloi, Rajshahi (now Siliguri) to a zamindar family.
+Majumdar was born in a Baidya family at Matualaloi, Rajshahi (now Siliguri) to a zamindar family.
 His father Bireshwar Majumdar was a freedom fighter and president of the Darjeeling District Committee of the Indian National Congress during the Indian independence movement.

 In 1930, as a student in Siliguri, he joined the All Bengal Students' Association, which was affiliated to the underground anti-colonial organisation Anushilan Samiti, at the instance of Sewmangal Singh and Brojen Basu Roy Choudhuri.

-Having graduated from his ‘Matric’ exam in 1937 with a First Division, Majumdar took admission to Edward College in Pabna district (present day Bangladesh).
+Having graduated from his matriculation exams in 1937 with a First Division, Majumdar took admission to Edward College in Pabna district (present day Bangladesh).
 However he returned to Siliguri after sometime, having quit his formal education, in order to join the independence movement.
 In 1938, at the age of 19, he joined the Congress Socialist Party.

 The next year when the Communist Party of India (CPI) was organised in the neighbouring Jalpaiguri district, Majumdar joined the then-banned party to work in its peasant chapter.
 Soon an arrest warrant forced him to go into hiding for the first time as a communist activist.
 Although the CPI was banned at the outbreak of World War II, he continued CPI activities among peasants and was made a member of the CPI Jalpaiguri district committee in 1942.
 The promotion emboldened him to organize a 'seizure of crops' campaign in Jalpaiguri during the Great Famine of 1943.
 In 1946, he joined the Tebhaga movement in the Jalpaiguri region and embarked on a proletariat militant struggle in North Bengal.
 The stir shaped his vision of a revolutionary struggle.
 Later he worked among tea garden workers in Darjeeling.